 A Tadao Ando-designed inner space, framed by unadorned concrete walls, infuses this 100-year-old traditional wooden house in Honmura with new life.
 Here, contrasting elements of past/present, wood/concrete, and light/shadow overlap in a microcosm of Ando's architectural style.
 Learn about Ando's work and Naoshima history through photographs, sketches, and models, and see how the museum itself has given the venerable old house new life.

-Further away from the tranquil shores of the island’s southern coast, Honmura Port offers a livelier village setting and is where the Art House Project is situated, where there has been an artistic renovation of several traditional houses: The Art House Project began in 1998 with Tatsuo Miyajima's Kadoya, but remains in progress and presently comprises seven houses: Kadoya, Minamidera, Kinza, Go'o Shrine, Ishibashi, Gokaisho, and Haisha, taking empty houses scattered about residential areas, and turning them into spaces and works of art, weaving in the history and memories when the houses were homes.
+Further away from the tranquil shores of the island’s southern coast, Honmura Port offers a livelier village setting and is where the Art House Project is situated.
+Here there has been an artistic interpretation and renovation of several traditional houses.
+The Art House Project began in 1998 with Tatsuo Miyajima's Kadoya, but remains in progress and presently comprises seven houses: Kadoya, Minamidera, Kinza, Go'o Shrine, Ishibashi, Gokaisho, and Haisha.
+These empty houses were scattered about residential areas, and then turned into spaces and works of art, weaving in the history and memories from when the houses were homes.
 Encounters between travelers and locals will provide occasions for a variety of interesting encounters.
-Art House Project homes include:

 Opened in the summer of 2013, and located in the Miyanoura District on Naoshima Island, architect Taira Nishizawa has transformed "Pachinko 999 (Three Nine)," a former amusement arcade enjoyed by residents of the island, along with an adjoining park, into a new space where visitors and local people mingle and relax.
 In future, it is planned as a space for special displays, mainly of photography and video art.